Weight watchers

 The Team: Me, Creative Directors, Information Architect, Project Manager, Designer, Developers & QA

-The challenge: Code various new marketing landing pages to follow our updated branding aesthetic.
-Learn and implement Web Content Accessibility Guidelines (WCAG 2.0) compliance into our process for the first time.
-The timeline was four weeks.
+The challenge: To code new marketing landing pages that followed an updated branding aesthetic while learning and implementing Web Content Accessibility Guidelines (WCAG 2.0) compliance into our process for the first time.
+This ambitious goal had a strict four-week timeline.

-My role & approach: Early on we realized our CMS wasn’t built to handle quick updates without engineering support, which would slow us down significantly.
-So I worked with engineering to create new CMS tools to allow front-end developers the flexibility to update code on the fly.
-Using waterfall methodology, we worked with customers and other internal teams to strategize, using personas, journey mapping, user flows and user testing.
-As a front-end Developer I was responsible for taking a designers layouts and translating them into HTML, CSS and javascript.
-I worked with information architects and designers to review interactions and designs to figure out what was feasible within our timeline.
-I was now tasked with making our pages accessibile, which I was not too familiar with.
-Luckily for us, we hired a company to help educate some of our developers.
-I also spent time researching and asking questions on Twitter–to figure out how to best implement accessibility into our process.
-And sharing my learnings with my team.
+My role & approach: We quickly identified that our CMS lacked the flexibility for quick updates without engineering support, which threatened our timeline.
+To solve this, I partnered with engineering to create new CMS tools that granted front-end developers the ability to update code directly.
+Using a waterfall methodology, we collaborated with customers and internal teams to strategize using personas, journey mapping, user flows, and user testing.
+As a front-end developer, my core responsibility was to translate designer layouts into HTML, CSS, and JavaScript.
+I worked with information architects and designers to review interactions and assess what was feasible within our timeline.
+A major new responsibility was implementing accessibility, an area I was not familiar with.
+To overcome this, I leveraged training from a hired consultancy and dedicated time to independent research, including engaging with experts on Twitter to determine best practices.
+I made it a point to share my learnings with my team in real-time.